kyleaupton/kyleaupton/README.md

 ## Hi there 👋

-I enjoy writing TypeScript, I'm a Vue fan, and I'm really good at pretending to not notice the memory Electron is quietly hoarding.
+I enjoy writing TypeScript, I'm a Vue fan, and I'm really good at pretending I don't notice the memory Electron is quietly hoarding.

 <br />